-High-energy cosmic antiprotons would produce a moon shadow displaced by the geomagnetic field the direction opposite to the displacement of the cosmic ray shadow.
-The search for an antiproton shadow was made by extending the likelihood function to include a third probability distribution function for the antiproton shadow and maximizing the likelihood as a function of the number of events in the cosmic ray shadow, $n{cr}$ , and the number of events in the antiproton shadow, $n{\bar{p}}$ .
-The antiproton shadow is simulated assuming that the cosmic antiprotons have the same spectral shape as the protons: no anti-Helium or other anti-nuclei were included in the simulation.
-To reduce the number of degrees of freedom, the position of the antiproton shadow with respect to the cosmic-ray shadow was constrained to be centered at the same declination and to have $\alpha{\bar{p}} = -1.15$ $\alpha{\text{cosmic ray}}$ , i.e. equal and opposite to the best position of the shadow from the cosmic protons.
+As discussed in the Introduction, high-energy cosmic antiprotons would produce a moon shadow displaced by the geomagnetic field the direction opposite to the displacement of the cosmic ray shadow.
+The search for an antiproton shadow was made by extending the likelihood function to include a third probability distribution function and maximizing the likelihood as a function of the number of events in the cosmic ray shadow, n {cr}, and the number of events in the antiproton shadow is simulated assuming that the cosmic antiprotons have the same spectral shape as the protons: no anti-Helium or other anti-nuclei were included in the simulation.
+To reduce the number of degrees of freedom, the antiproton shadow was constrained to be centered at the same declination as the cosmic-ray shadow and to have $\alpha{\bar{p}} = -1.15 \alpha{matter}$, i.e. equal and opposite to the best position of the shadow from the cosmic protons.
 The results of this maximum likelihood fit are shown in Figure 9.
 The maximum of the likelihood ratio occurs in the unphysical region (a small excess of events in the antiproton shadow).
-Using only the physical region, the 95% confidence upper limit for the number of antiproton events blocked by the moon is:
+The 95% confidence upper limit for the number of antiproton events blocked by the moon using only the physical region is:

-$$|n{\bar{p}}| < 2000 (95\% CL)$$ .
+$$|n{\bar{p}}| < 2400 (95\% \text{ CL}).$$

-Comparing this with observed number of cosmic-ray events blocked by the moon (20717), we find:
+Comparing this with observed number of cosmic-ray events blocked by the moon (17834), we find: